Founded in Nara in 1902, Kuretake began with the traditional Japanese craft of ink stick making.

 Inshu Shodo Hanshi

-Blessed with abundant clean water resources, it has supported Japanese calligraphy culture for approximately 1300 years, from the Nara period to the present day.
+Blessed with pure water resources, it has supported Japan's calligraphy culture for approximately 1300 years, from the Nara period to the present day.

 Inshu Washi is highly regarded as calligraphy paper due to its excellent quality.

-A handmade hanshibasami (paper holder) made with vibrant Yuzen Chiyogami paper.
+These are handmade hanshibasami (paper folders) made with vividly colored Yuzen Chiyogami paper.

-With an inner pocket, it's convenient for storing and carrying hanshi (calligraphy paper) and han-kaishi (half-sized calligraphy paper).
+With an inner pocket, they are convenient for storing and carrying hanshi and hanshi-kaishi.

-It can hold approximately 100 sheets of hanshi.
-It can store sizes up to hanshi and han-kaishi.
+Approximately 100 sheets of hanshi can be stored.
+It can accommodate sizes up to hanshi and hanshi-kaishi.

 Maximum storage size: 340 x 250mm

-Inheriting a tradition that dates back to the Muromachi period, skilled artisans meticulously carve each inkstone from black hard slate, "Ogatsu stone."
+Inheriting a tradition that dates back to the Muromachi period, skilled artisans meticulously carve each piece from black, hard, argillaceous slate known as "Ogatsu Stone."

-Ogatsu inkstones are highly valued as calligraphy inkstones due to their excellent quality.
+Ogatsu inkstones are highly regarded as calligraphy inkstones due to their superior quality.